-Integrated information theory (IIT) is a theoretical framework for understanding consciousness developed by Giulio Tononi, MD, PhD, at the Center for Sleep and Consciousness at the University of Wisconsin–Madison.
+Integrated information theory (IIT) is a theoretical framework for understanding consciousness developed by Dr. Giulio Tononi and collaborators at the Center for Sleep and Consciousness at the University of Wisconsin–Madison.

 Please consult the the project's README for more information.